HL7/davinci-ecdx/input/pagecontent/index.md

 {% include img.html img="profile-pyramid.svg" caption="Figure 1: Relationship of CDex to Other FHIR Standards" %}

-Changes to this specification are managed by the sponsoring HL7 [Patient Care (PC)] workgroup and are incorporated as part of the standard HL7 balloting process.
+Changes to this specification are managed by the sponsoring HL7 [Patient Care] workgroup and are incorporated as part of the standard HL7 balloting process.
 You can suggest changes to this specification by creating a *change request tracker* by clicking on the [Propose a Change] link at the bottom of any page.

 #### How to read this Guide